Search

 72-year-old owner Domenico DeMarco makes all the pies at this Brooklyn pizza mecca, so they come out with the perfect balance of tomato sauce (made fresh daily), mozzarella and Grana Padano cheeses.
 A Di Fara spin-off called Tagliare opened in LaGuardia Airport in the fall of 2010.

-New Haven, Conn.: Frank Pepe Pizzeria Napoletana Frank Pepe Pizzeria Napoletana (Photo: Doug Schneider Photography)
+New Haven, CT: Frank Pepe Pizzeria Napoletana

 Signature Item: White Clam pizza.